The Importance of a Holistic Approach

 3. Co-develop a solution with an existing partner.

-4. If one, two, or three are not feasible, create a custom solution internally.
+4. If none of the above are feasible, create a custom solution internally.

-Vendor project managers act more as project administrators than project managers.
-They administer a vendor's deliverables, schedule meetings, and facilitate communication within the vendor's organization.
-They represent the vendor's interests, not yours.
-Your organization must assign a project manager to effectively and efficiently manage the implementation project.
+Vendor project managers often act more as administrators than true project managers.
+Their primary role is to manage the vendor's deliverables, schedule meetings, and facilitate internal communication within their own organization.
+Crucially, they represent the vendor's interests, not yours.
+To effectively manage your implementation project, your organization must assign its own dedicated project manager.

 Do Rely on a Vendor's Solution/Product Architect

-A vendor's solution architect, a product specialist, understands how the vendor's system works.
-They are valuable for helping you understand the vendor's solution during evaluation.
-They also offer detailed insight and assistance during implementation.
+A vendor's solution architect, often a product specialist, deeply understands how their system works.
+They are incredibly valuable resources for helping you understand the vendor's solution during the evaluation phase.
+They also provide detailed insights and assistance during the implementation process.